 Planning what you can take for carry on liquids that meet TSA’s 3-1-1 rule requirements can seem like an impossible task.
 If you’re not familiar with TSA’s 3-1-1 rule, for air travel, you can only carry liquids and gels in bottles that are 3.4 ounces (or 100 milliliters) and it must all fit in 1 quart sized bag.
 (Bolded the 3-1-1- there for you since it can get confusing).

 So, if you’re going on a long trip, how do you take all the toiletries you need plus your makeup in just your carry on luggage?
-We have some tips for you below.
+We have some ideas for you below.
+Also be sure to check out our ultimate packing guide.

 1 – Use Expandable Quart Sized Bags